Our Services

 Helpful Resources

-Stimulants boost adrenaline, norepinephrine, and dopamine to counter fatigue, but in an already run-down nervous system this surge depletes neurotransmitters, sensitizes receptors, and disrupts calcium handling in muscles, making tremors worse.
-See below for the full explanation and other factors that can influence shaking.
+Stimulants like caffeine trigger the release of adrenaline, norepinephrine, and dopamine to fight fatigue.
+However, in an already exhausted nervous system, this surge depletes neurotransmitters, over-sensitizes receptors, and disrupts calcium regulation in muscle fibers—making tremors and shaking noticeably worse.

 Muscle tremors are involuntary, rhythmic contractions of one or more muscle groups.
 They can range from barely noticeable to severe enough to interfere with daily tasks.
 Common types include: